 Too Sick for School

-- Vomiting: child should not return to school for 24 hours following the last episode of vomiting.
+- Vomiting – A student with vomiting should not return to school for 24 hours following the last episode of vomiting.

 - Rash – body rash, especially with fever or itching.
 Common infectious diseases with rashes are most contagious in the early stages.
 A child with a suspicious rash should return to school only after a health care provider has made a diagnosis and authorized the student's return to school.
 Exceptions are rashes due to heat, diapers, and allergic reactions which are not spread to others.